Mini Dental Implants in Mesa, AZ

 Candidates for Mini Implants

 Ideal candidates for a mini dental implant have healthy gum tissue.
 If you currently suffer from periodontal disease, you must have this condition treated before you can move forward with your mini implants.
-Other conditions which may rule you out as a candidate include uncontrolled diabetes and prior radiation treatments in your jaw.
+Other conditions that may rule you out as a candidate include uncontrolled diabetes and prior radiation treatments in your jaw.

-Mini Dental Implant Procedure
+Mini Dental Implants Procedure

 Mini implants are placed quickly and easily during a visit to our Mesa dental office.
 The procedure to place your mini implants will only take one visit.
 Patients will only require an additional visit if they need an appliance, such as a denture, connected to the new implants.
 During the procedure, patients will receive a local anesthetic to minimize discomfort.

 First, Drs.
 LeSueur or Dodaro will make a small hole in your gum.
 Then, they will insert the mini dental implant into your jaw bone.
 Once inserted, the heads of the implants will rest securely above the gum tissue.
 This allows your denture to snap firmly onto the implant.
 Within just a few short hours, you will have a fully functional replacement for your missing teeth or a denture with much greater stability.
-In the rare case, under 3% chance, that your implants should fail we are easily able to replace them.
+In the rare case, under a 3% chance, that your implants should fail we are easily able to replace them.

-Mini Implant Results
+Mini Implant Results & Estimated Recovery Time

 There is no downtime for mini implants.
 Once you leave our office you may eat immediately and return to your regular activities.
 Moving forward, patients should treat their new implants the same as their natural teeth.
 This includes regular oral care by brushing, flossing and visiting for regular cleanings.